Notice: This page requires JavaScript to function properly.

 Project closure is an essential step in the project management process.
 You don’t want to get stuck in a project that never ends—or find yourself responsible for a project that didn’t fulfill its goals, deliverables, or acceptance criteria.
 So, before you put a project behind you, review the following project closure list and make sure that your work is truly finished.

-You are managing a project that has successfully reached its final phase.
-All deliverables have been completed, and the client has verbally approved the project as finished.
-However, your team is eager to move on to new assignments.
-What is the best next step you should take to ensure proper project closure
+Your project has reached its final phase, with all deliverables completed and client approval received.
+Your team is eager to move on.
+What’s the best next step to ensure proper project closure?

 Selecciona la respuesta correcta